 “In a 2015 small study at Georgetown, patients with Parkinson’s and dementia with Lewy bodies were given nilotinib.
 As my colleagues reported, all who completed the study had a reversal in disease progression, observed both clinically and in key biomarkers — the same biomarkers seen in Alzheimer’s ,” explains Scott Turner, MD, PhD, co-medical director of Georgetown University Medical Center’s Translational Neurotherapeutics Program and director of the Georgetown Memory Disorders Program, who will lead the Alzheimer’s study.
 “But even before the Parkinson’s study, research in the laboratory strongly supported studying this drug in people with Alzheimer’s.
 The promising results of the Parkinson’s study gives an even stronger rationale.”

-Charbel Moussa, MB, PhD, conducted the preclinical research that led to the discovery of nilotinib for the treatment of neurodegenerative diseases.
+Charbel Moussa, MBBS, PhD, conducted the preclinical research that led to the discovery of nilotinib for the treatment of neurodegenerative diseases.

 “When used in higher doses for chronic myelogenous leukemia (CML), nilotinib forces cancer cells into autophagy or cell death.
 The dose used in CML treatment is significantly higher than what we will use in our Alzheimer’s study,” says Moussa, scientific and clinical research director for the Georgetown Translational Neurotherapeutics Program.
 “When used in smaller doses once a day, as in this study, nilotinib turns on autophagy for about four to eight hours — long enough to clean out the cells without causing cell death.
 Toxic proteins that build up again will be cleared when the drug is given again the next day.”